IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 #### 1. LDA model using Scikit-learn
 #### Results
 **LDA evaluation model metrics in Scikit-learn** <br>
 Perplexity and likelihood score are conventional performance metrics available in the Scikit-learn library to diagnose a LDA model.
 According to the available literature, the lower the perplexity, the better the model.
 On the contrary, a higher likelihood score is indicative of a better fit.
 However, there's no pre-defined threshold that make clear what is a lower preplexity score or a higher likelihood score.
 Based on the work of Blei, D. et al. (2003), a perplexity < 2200 might be acceptable.
-It is noteworthy that a study conducted by Chang J. et al. (2009) suggested no relationship between preplexity and human interpretation.
+It is noteworthy that a study conducted by Chang J. et al. (2009) suggested no relationship between perplexity and human interpretation.

 + **Perplexity** = 704.1
 + **Likelihood score** = -106841.7